 Believe it or not, there are many utilities which will offer discounts to customers.
 You just have to know how to do it.
 You can take the time to research what others pay and call each company and try to negotiate your rates.

-4. Establish New Goals.
 Goals are a great tool that we often use in many areas of life, but what about budgeting?
-The truth is, you might already be dong it and not realize it.
+The truth is, you might already be doing it and not realize it.

 Goals could be as simple as paying down that one credit card.
 It might be going on a dream vacation.
 Perhaps it is buying the car without a loan or even paying for the first year of college tuition.

-Whatever your goal, make sure you right it down.
+Whatever your goal, make sure you write it down.
 That instantly solidifies the goal and then, you can place it somewhere you see it.
 Every.
 Single.
 Day.

 The more you see the goal, the more you remember what you want to achieve and might recall that when considering an impulse purchase.

-5. Lower your grocery bill.
-This may seem like a strange one, but it can make a huge difference.
+Paying less for your groceries can significantly impact your budget.
 I learned that Aldi was an great place to shop and it really slashed my grocery budget!
 By using this store to get most of our food, I was able to drop our grocery spending by more than $200 a month!

 If Aldi is not an option, take the time to learn how to shop the sales and to use coupons to help lower the amount you spend on food for your family.

-8. Automate your savings.
 If actually saving money is difficult for you, you are not alone.
-It is common for many people to not have the discipline needed to save money every month.
+Many people do not have the discipline needed to save money every month.
 That is where automation is helpful.

 Once you do that, you will need to adjust the spending in your budget.
 Even saving just $25 a paycheck is better than nothing and you’ll be surprised at how much you do not miss the money.

-9. Review your insurance.
-Take a good look at not only your auto insurance, but also your homeowner’s and life insurance.
+Take a good look at not only your auto insurance but also your homeowner’s and life insurance.

 Do some comparison shopping to make sure you are getting a good rate.
 If your insurance is from different providers, check to see if any of them offer a bundle discount if you have all of them under one roof.